Skip to main content

 Auto-enrollment of existing participants

 When an event targets a participant who exists but isn’t enrolled in the event’s program, Scrip automatically enrolls them.
 This applies across all identity paths (external_id, participant_id, recipient_id, recipient_external_id).
-Inactive enrollments (FROZEN, LOCKED, or CLOSED) are reactivated.
+Enrollment status is per-program and separate from the participant’s own status; inactive enrollments (FROZEN, LOCKED, or CLOSED) are reactivated.
 The on_unknown_participant setting only controls whether new participants are created.
 It does not affect enrollment of existing ones.

 Profile Fields